Fayetteville Policies and Procedures 214.1

 - Affirmative Action Plan (AAP): is a management tool which consists of written set of specific, results-oriented procedures to be followed in order to ensure equal employment opportunities.
 According to federal regulation 41 CFR § 60-2.10, “an affirmative action program is a management tool designed to ensure equal employment opportunity.
 A central premise underlying affirmative action is that, absent discrimination, over time a contractor's workforce, generally, will reflect the gender, racial and ethnic profile of the labor pools from which the contractor recruits and selects.”
 Affirmative actions include training programs, outreach efforts, and other positive steps.
 These procedures should be incorporated into the company’s written personnel policies.
 Employers with written affirmative action programs must implement them, keep them on file and update them annually.

 - Applicant: Any individual pursuing employment with the University by submitting appropriate application materials for a specific, vacant position.

-- Discriminatory Harassment: (1) Unwelcome, protected class-based verbal or physical conduct that (2) is sufficiently severe or pervasive that (3) it unreasonably interferes with, denies, or limits an individual’s ability to participate in or benefit from the university’s education or employment programs or activities; and (4) the creation of an intimidating, hostile, or offensive environment.* This definition does not include sexual harassment.
-See Sexual Assault and Sexual Harassment policy 418.1, for the definition of sexual harassment.
+- Discriminatory Harassment: (1) Unwelcome, protected class-based verbal, written or physical conduct that (2) is sufficiently severe or pervasive that (3) it unreasonably interferes with, denies, or limits an individual’s ability to participate in or benefit from the University’s education or employment programs or activities; and (4) the creation of an intimidating, hostile, or offensive environment.

 - Equal Opportunity: Offers individuals a fair chance for participation in the workplace or educational settings.
 Equal opportunities for employment and admissions also benefit the organization by resulting in increased diversity.